 Finally, the fact that the landlord pays all of the utilities may indicate that your unit is illegal, which could be relevant to your situation if the landlord is trying to force you out to avoid complying with planning code regulations that may require him to legalize your unit.
 I owe my readers an in-depth article about the new requirements, so I won’t open that can of worms here.

-You state that the lease does not prohibit the installation of the disk, but that does not end the inquiry.
+You state that the lease does not prohibit the installation of the disk, but that may not end the inquiry.
 Many form leases contain a prohibition against alterations without the landlord’s written consent.
 Here’s a more or less standard clause:

 MAINTENANCE and ALTERATIONS: RESIDENT shall not paint, wallpaper, alter or redecorate, change or install locks, install external antennas, satellite dishes or other equipment, screws, fastening devices, excessively large nails, or adhesive materials, place signs, displays, or other exhibits, on or in any portion of the premises without the written consent of OWNER, except as may be permitted by law.
 RESIDENT may not install fixtures or devices without prior, written consent from OWNER, and subject to OWNER’S reasonable installation and maintenance guidelines to be provided upon request for consent.